View Current

 Section 7 - Requests for Review

-(52) Requests for a review of an Investigation outcome will only be considered on the grounds of procedural fairness, and will be reviewed in accordance with the Complaint Management Policy.
+(53) Requests for a review of an Investigation outcome by a staff member or student will only be considered on the grounds of procedural fairness, and will be reviewed in accordance with the Complaint Management Policy.

 Top of Page